 You may have a buildup of snow packed in the chute that is preventing the snowblower from throwing snow.
 This happens more often when the snow is wet and heavy or there are chunks of ice lodged in the chute.

 When this happens, you need to remove the clogs by breaking up the snow and ice and removing it.
 Never place your hands in the chute.
 Using your hands put you at risk for severe injury.

 - Disengage the auger and drive controls so the auger and snowblower no longer move.

 - Shut off the snowblower, remove the ignition key or safety key (if your model uses one), and remove the spark plug wire.

 - Use the shovel on the clean-out tool that came with your snowblower to break up and remove snow from the chute and around the chute.
-If you don’t have one, you can purchase one on Amazon or your local hardware store.
+If you don’t have one, you can purchase one online or your local hardware store.
 It’s nice to have on hand.